ronnyml/snowplow-wiki/technical-documentation/4-storage/Kinesis-Elasticsearch-Sink.md

 [**HOME**](Home) > [**SNOWPLOW TECHNICAL DOCUMENTATION**](Snowplow technical documentation) > [**Storage**](storage documentation) > Kinesis Elasticsearch Sink

 The Kinesis Elasticsearch Sink converts enriched Snowplow events from a Kinesis stream to JSON and writes them to an Elasticsearch cluster.

+__NOTE__: This application is not compatible with the [Amazon Elasticsearch Service](https://aws.amazon.com/elasticsearch-service/) as it does not currently support sending via the TransportClient; which the Elasticsearch Sink uses.

 The resulting JSONs are like the [Snowplow Canonical Event](canonical-event-model) model with the following changes:

 ### Boolean fields reformatted